actionhero/www.actionherojs.com/tutorials/websocket-server.md

 ## Overview

-ActionHero uses [Primus](https://github.com/primus/primus) for web socket connections.
+Actionhero uses [Primus](https://github.com/primus/primus) for web socket connections.
 The Primus project allows you to choose from many websocket backends, including `ws`, `engine.io`, `socket.io`, and more.
-Within ActionHero, web sockets are bound to the web server (either http or https).
+Within Actionhero, web sockets are bound to the web server (either http or https).

-ActionHero will generate the client-side javascript needed for you (based on the ActionheroWebsocketClient library, primus, and the underlying ws transport).
+Actionhero will generate the client-side javascript needed for you (based on the ActionheroWebsocketClient library, primus, and the underlying ws transport).
 This file is regenerated each time you boot the application.

 ## Connection Details